https://github.com/ruby-oauth/oauth

 Create a new OAuth::Consumer instance by passing it a configuration hash:

-Start the process by requesting a token
+Start the process by requesting a token:

 request_token = oauth_consumer.get_request_token(oauth_callback: callback_url)